mattdillham/Final-Project/README.md

 # Sunday november 8th
 Sebastian and Dillon were in office hours with Luke briefly.
 Kevin, Sebastian and Dillon met on Zoom calls from around 2:30-4:30pm.
 Kevin and Dillon had Zoom calls from 7:45pm until 10:30pm.

+# Communication Protocols Week 5

 # Monday
+Everyone showed up for class at 7pm and stayed until 8:30pm.
+Slcak messages were sent throughout the day.

 # Tuesday
+Kevin, Sebastian and Dillon met on Zoom calls from 6:20-8pm.
+Slack messages were sent throughout the day.